t-ambur/pkmCNN/readme.txt

 Please refrain from resizing the window after launch, the width and height of the screen is important

-Place the blue.zip ROM and the emulator in the emulator folder In your terminal, to start a new game, Run: python pkmblue.py to start an existing game (after you configure the options), Run: python pkmblue.py continue
+Place the blue.zip ROM and the emulator in the emulator folder

+In your terminal, to start a new game, Run: python pkmblue.py To start an existing game (after you configure the options), Run: python pkmblue.py continue

 Enjoy watching the AI run into walls and faint frequently.

--- training required software --
+------ training required software ------
+>>>> These are in addition to the software to run
 >> python modules:
-opencv-python
+numpy
+pickle (if not installed already in another package) tensorflow (and/or tensorflow GPU)
+Keras (if not bundled with tensorflow) opencv-python